Family Safety is free technology from Microsoft that helps parents keep their kids safe when they use the PC.

 To see which websites your kid has been using, and the search terms they’ve been using on Bing.com, use the Family Safety website.

-Find more info here: How do I prevent my child from seeing certain websites or chatting online?
+Get more info here: How do I prevent my child from seeing certain websites or chatting online?

-Many sites have content that they pull in or push to a different site, especially to share on social media.
-For example, when you visit a page with a Facebook "Like" button, even if you don't click it, the mere presence of the button may show up on the activity report as a visit to Facebook, because the button came from Facebook.
+Many sites have content they pull in or push to a different site, especially to share on social media.
+For example, when you visit a page with a Facebook “Like” button, even if you don’t click it, the mere presence of the button may show up on the activity report as a visit to Facebook, because the button came from Facebook.

-A website is listed as suspicious if a child has used a website that, under stricter web filtering settings, would have been blocked.
+A website is listed as suspicious if a child used a website that, under stricter web filtering settings, would have been blocked.

-If a website appears on the suspicious sites list and you believe it should be blocked, you have two options: block that web page or set a stricter web filtering category.
+If a website appears on the suspicious sites list and you believe it should be blocked, you have two options: block that webpage, or set a stricter web filtering category.

 Follow the instructions here: How do I remove Family Safety?

-For everybody to have the right settings for their own age (including parents!), everyone should have their own account.
+For everybody to have the settings right for their own age (including parents!), everyone should have their own account.